jpowerwa/animalia/README-jpowerwa.md

 ## Request flow

-An incoming HTTP request arrives at the appropriate Flask handler defined in __init__.py.
-Defining handles in __init__.py seems to be a standard pattern for a Flask app.
+An incoming HTTP request arrives at the appropriate Flask handler defined in '__init__.py'.
+Defining handles in '__init__.py' seems to be a common pattern for a Flask app.
 After some basic request verification, the API layer calls the appropriate FactManager method.

 ### FactManager